-- 4.2.1 Scheme operators shall have operational procedures in place to ensure that members produce consistent and accurate assessments. - 4.2.2 Schemes shall be able to demonstrate that they are following these procedures and any other procedures or arrangements which they have in place to demonstrate that DCLG requirements are being met.
-All procedures and arrangements shall be consistently applied, and the outcome of all procedures shall be replicable by DCLG. - 4.2.3 The Scheme's report generation software shall produce accurate ACIRs which conform to the specifications set out by DCLG. - 4.2.4 A single national register of ACIRs will be established by April 2012, and will be operated under licence from the Secretary of State, by Landmark Solutions.
-All ACIRs shall be lodged on this register from 6 April 2012 in line with DCLG requirements. - 4.2.5 All reasonable requests for information requested by the operator of the register shall be met.
-Schemes are required to enter into a formal agreement with the Register Operator for the purposes of lodging all ACIRs and related data, including EA details and other information as required under this SOR. - 4.2.6 Any software whether it is provided by Scheme Operators to members, or which the Scheme allows members to use, shall be approved by the Secretary of State.
-Schemes shall have access to a copy of any software used by their members so that they can undertake Quality Assurance (QA) checks on their work (see Section 5). - 4.2.7 Scheme operators shall have operational procedures for EAs to lodge ACIRs.
+- 4.2.1 Scheme operators shall have operational procedures in place to ensure that Members produce consistent and accurate assessments. - 4.2.2 Schemes shall be able to demonstrate that they are following these procedures and any other procedures or arrangements which they have in place so as to demonstrate that DCLG requirements are being met.
+All procedures and arrangements shall be consistently applied, and the outcome of all procedures shall be replicable by DCLG. - 4.2.3 The Scheme's report generation software shall produce accurate DECs and Advisory Reports which conform to the specifications set out by DCLG. - 4.2.4 A single national register of DECs and Advisory Reports has been established, and is currently operated under licence from the Secretary of State, by Landmark Solutions.
+All DECs and Advisory Reports shall be lodged with this register in line with DCLG requirements. - 4.2.5 All reasonable requests for information requested by the operator of the register shall be met.
+Schemes are required to enter into a formal agreement with the Register Operator for the purposes of lodging all DECs, Advisory Reports and related data including Energy Assessor details and other information as required under this SOR. - 4.2.6 Any software whether it is provided by Schemes to Members, or which the Scheme allows Members to use, shall be approved by the Secretary of State as compliant with requirements associated with DECs and Advisory Reports current at the date of lodgement.
+Schemes shall have access to a copy of any software used by their

-- 4.2.8 Scheme operators shall have in place procedures which check that ACIR are being lodged.
+- Members so that they can undertake Quality Assurance (QA) checks on their work (see Section 5). - 4.2.7 Scheme operators shall have operational procedures for EAs to lodge DECs and Advisory Reports. - 4.2.8 Scheme operators shall have in place procedures which check that DECs and Advisory reports are being lodged.
 Where there is a failure to lodge such a report on the register, the Scheme shall investigate the cause and take appropriate action in a timely manner.
-Here the response shall be to suspend the EA subject to an investigation of why the ACIR has not been lodged. - 4.2.9 Schemes shall have arrangements in place to ensure that, in circumstances where they cease to trade, appropriate information is transferred to DCLG as described in Section 9.3.
+Here the response shall be to suspend the EA subject to an investigation of why the DEC and / or Advisory Report has not been lodged. - 4.2.9 Schemes shall have arrangements in place to ensure that, in circumstances where they cease to trade, appropriate information is transferred to DCLG as described in Section 9.3.
 Schemes shall inform DCLG of these arrangements. - 4.2.10 Scheme procedures shall be reviewed from time to time in the face of realised outcomes.